theastrowolfe/theastrowolfe.github.io/content/_index.md

 date: "2019-08-28"
 ---

-I'm Josh, a software engineer by day and scientist by night.
+I'm Josh, a software engineer by day and a scientist by night.
 I'm constantly pursuing various ways to leave a [positive impact][goals] on the world.

 Feel free to drop me a line at [developer.wolfe@gmail.com][email] or ping me